Sample the first two chapters of the book and read its many glowing five-star reviews on Amazon.

 Note that these books were selected in 2005 as examples of some of the helpful books on Amazon.
 Many new books have since been published, so please search Amazon for other books for widowers, grieving parents, and others who need help in coping with deep emotional loss. - Editor

 The Thoughts and Advice

 2012-2013.
 Eight Years and Counting . . .
-Barbara did eBook editions of her memoir in 2012, and in 2013, she is writing new eBooks, some of which will feature her life adventures with Harry.
-The first in this series is A Few Choice Words.
+Barbara did eBook editions of her memoir in 2012, and in 2013, she began to work on new eBooks and published A Few Choice Words about some of her travel adventures with Harry.

 "In researching and writing this book, I learned many new things about Harry that not only made me laugh, but were so uplifting that I found myself falling in love with him all over again."

 Now a widow for three months, Barbara shares her most personal feelings and the coping strategies she used to help her get past the initial shock of losing her husband, Harry, after nearly 44 years of marriage.
 This inspirational article includes widow resources, personal photos, and perspective on things everyone could do to prepare for the loss of a loved one or commemorate their memory afterwards.

 This first article in this series touched the hearts of many readers.
 Read their special supportive comments HERE.

 Barbara reports on her conversations with widows and others who have lost loved ones, discussing why it's a mistake to try not to remember because it hurts too much, or to feel guilty for being able to laugh without your loved one.
 This uplifting report includes a new shot of Harry's Humor and how he is still making Barbara laugh even though he's gone, as well as more photos of Barbara's sweet little cat who is giving her lots of joy and comfort.